SU_A_27

 [i] And there was enough room for everyone?

 [r] Yes yes.
 That’s a big boat.
-They normally sit there with 50 people.
+They normally have 50 people there.
 So we were happy with 40 or 39.

 [i] And how long did it take with the boat?

-[r] Yes…1.5 hours.
+[r] Yes … 1.5 hours.
 About 2 hours.
 Not that long.
-And I think it was a nice trip after all. [laughs] It was dangerous, I know.
-The boat was…yes each time so folded in 2 pieces and then back in 2 pieces and then also all the way up and then closed again….
-So that was really dangerous.
-And that was also the end of the winter.
-The end of… the beginning of February….
-So that was really cold and…. and still raining.
-So the sea was really with high waves and so on… Yes…
+And I think it’s a nice trip.
+It was dangerous, I know.
+The boat was … yes every time so folded into 2 pieces and then back in 2 pieces and then all the way up And then closed again … So that was really dangerous.
+And that was also the end of winter.
+The end of … The beginning of February … So that was really cold and … And still rain.
+So the sea was really with high waves and so … Yes…

 [i] And then you arrived in Greece?

 [r] In Greece.
-We went to the border between Greece and Bulgaria.
+We went to the border [border] Between Greece and Bulgaria.
 But that was completely closed.
-We thought we would go back to Athens and there is the organization that sends people to different countries.
-We asked them to send us to another country and they did everything right.
-They sent us to Belgium because my wife has a sister and two brothers here.
-So they collected the family.
+We thought we are going back to Athens and there is the organization that sends people to different countries.
+We have requested that to send ourselves back to another country and they did everything well.
+They sent us to Belgium because we because my wife has a sister here and two brothers.
+So they gathered the family.

 [i] What is the name of the organization?